Carlos Alcaraz: predicting the unpredictable

 - 5-set matches: 12 (4.5%)

 A critical implication: more than half of Alcaraz's matches (53.4%) go to at least three sets.
-This is unusually high for a player with an 85.8% win rate, and it directly feeds the "unpredictable" narrative.
+This is unusually high for a player with an 85.8% win rate, and it directly feeds the "unpredictable" narrative for totals and set betting.

 When Alcaraz enters three-set territory, his athleticism and mental fortitude are usually decisive.
-His 12 five-set matches show he can endure and win the marathon battles.
-But three or four-set matches also create injury risk accumulation and opponent momentum windows that wouldn't exist if he closed out in two sets.
+His 12 five-set matches show he can endure and win marathon battles.
+But three- or four-set matches also create injury risk accumulation and opponent momentum windows that wouldn't exist if he closed out in two sets.

-Betting implication for over/under set markets: Expect over 22.5 games in most Alcaraz matches.
-He's not a clinical two-set winner by nature — he plays for points, entertains, and that translates into competitive matches even against lower-ranked opponents.
+Betting implication for over/under game markets: Expect competitive game counts in many Alcaraz matches.
+He is not always a clinical two-set winner by nature — he plays for points, entertains, and that translates into extended scorelines even against lower-ranked opponents.

 Born May 3, 2003, Alcaraz entered our dataset at age 18 and is currently 22.
-His 2025 win rate of 89.7% is already a career high across any full-season sample.
+His 2025 win rate of 89.7% is already a career high across any full-season sample in this window.

-Our prediction engine approaches Alcaraz matches with specific parameters built from the patterns described above:
+Our prediction engine approaches Alcaraz matches with parameters informed by the patterns above — aligned with how we treat other elite outliers described in our large-sample tennis study.

 Factors that increase Alcaraz's predicted win probability: